 The trail then goes through a pine forest and becomes narrower before it opens up and leads you to Portovenere with several spectacular views along the way.
 Situated above Portovenere you will pass an old castle from the 1600s, and a staircase leads you down to the village.
 Here there is time to stroll around the streets before you take one of the local boat cruises back Riomaggiore.

 After breakfast it is time to pack your luggage and check-out of the hotel.

 On this tour you are on your own without a tour guide.
 We have arranged for overnight stays, route descriptions, maps and other practical things.

-The daily walking tours as described in the itinerary are at level 2-3.
+The daily walking tours - as described in the itinerary - are at level 2-3.
 Since you are walking individually without a guide, it is possible to make your own decisions on how far you want to proceed on each day.
 The route descriptions are very detailed, written in easily understandable English, and are easy to follow.
-You can always also turn around and head back or jump on the local costal train back whenever you wish to.
+You can always also turn around and head back or jump on the local coastal train back whenever you wish to.

 This holiday can be booked from March to October